stellarterm/stellarterm/ticker/README.md

 ## Setup
 First, set up Serverless.
 Docs at: https://github.com/serverless/serverless

-NOTE: You should do this on a new AWS account since the clean.sh is destructive.
+NOTE: You should do this on a new AWS account since the clean.sh is destructive and serverless wants full admin powers.

 ```sh
 # install nvm